postsharp/PostSharp.Engineering/doc/use-cases.md

 - When a new change appears in the default branch of a repo, the build of the repo is triggered.
 - If the build succeeds, a build of all consuming repos is triggered.
 - The triggered build configuration(s) are set in the repo.
-- Changes from TeamCity do not trigger the build.
+- Changes committed by TeamCity do not trigger the build.